 3.2 Financing Enforcement

-While the results demonstrate that it is in society’s best interest to monitor and enforce a fishery, financing that enforcement effort is a perennial challenge for many of the world’s fisheries.
+While the results demonstrate that in many cases it is economically optimal to monitor and enforce a fishery, financing that enforcement effort is a perennial challenge for many of the world’s fisheries.
 There are many mechanisms through which the beneficiaries of enforcement (i.e., legal fishers or divers) could be used to help finance enforcement – a small set of them is examined here.
 The four social planner revenue streams analyzed in this study include the following: 1) a license fee ($18/year/fisher); 2) a landings tax of 5%; 3) fines from illegal fishing ($100 per kg of illegal harvest, or 10 times the legal ex-vessel price); and 4) a tax on dive tourism revenues of 5%.
 These values were chosen arbitrarily, and sensitivity analysis for each of the four financing parameters were conducted.
 When projecting the expected enforcement costs and social planner revenue streams over time, it is found that these values differ based on the starting stock biomass and the stakeholder archetype.
 For all three archetypes, higher starting stock biomasses lead to lower NPVs of enforcement costs and higher NPVs of financing revenues over a twenty-year time horizon (Figure 3).
 Under archetypes 1 and 3, the financing stream that generates the most revenue for the social planner is the landings tax.
 Under archetype 2, fines generated by enforcement represent the highest fraction of social planner revenue, which reflects the fact that all fishing activities are illegal under archetype 2.
 Revenue generated by a fishing license fee was negligible compared to other financing streams for archetypes 1 and 3.
 Importantly, it is found that the NPV of revenues exceeds the NPV of enforcement costs for every archetype and starting stock condition, indicating that this suite of financing mechanisms can fully finance optimal levels of enforcement regardless of the industries present and starting stock conditions.

 However, while the NPV of social planner revenues exceeds the NPV of enforcement costs for every scenario, the social planner break-even point (the year in which the NPV of social planner revenue first exceeds the NPV of enforcement costs up to that point) varied depending on the archetype and starting stock biomass (Figure 4).
 Higher starting stock biomasses lead to shorter amounts of time before reaching break-even points for all archetypes.
 However, if the starting stock biomass is at least equal to 1.4BMSY , 1.0BMSY, and 1.6BMSY for archetypes 1, 2, and 3 respectively, the break-even point occurs in the first year.
 This indicates that for these starting conditions, optimal levels of enforcement can be contemporaneously financed using this suite of financing mechanisms.
 In cases with a break-even point of one year or greater, external financing is needed to cover the initial fixed enforcement costs.